 This group is a place for anyone seeking to climb in the Cairns region which is mainly bouldering orientated and some sport and trad.
 Whether you're a local or visiting, this will be to organise, meet, and learn a bit.
 It's a place to share any climbing-related information or advice about the scene.
 Slackliners and hikers are also in the group, so post on the page and arrange an adventure.

 This group's aim is to create a slackline community within the region using the page as a hub to meet, slack and learn.
 Whether you're an experienced slackliner or a beginner looking for the right direction, everyone is welcome.
 Feel free to update the page with new locations and advice as you please.
 The interweb is full of information and slack etiquette to follow regarding slackline rigging in the park or in the sky.

 This canyoning group is about sharing canyoning information, trip reports, photos, and social trips in North and Far North Queensland.
 Canyoning involves a free-flowing watercourse that has drop-offs, waterfalls, gorges, canyons, and/or caves where you will be rock hopping, scrambling, jumping, abseiling, and swimming.
 You will likely get wet!

-The Piss Poor Paddlers are relatively informal group of kayakers who mainly paddle white-water.
-There's plenty of whitewater rapids to paddle from an array of rivers and creeks around Cairns.
+The Piss Poor Paddlers are a relatively informal group of kayakers who mainly paddle white water.
+There are plenty of whitewater rapids to paddle from an array of rivers and creeks around Cairns.
 One key value of this group is inclusion.
 They welcome all who like to have fun on the water, be it for short paddle trips, day trips, multi-day expeditions, or even a game of canoe polo.
 As kayaking is a risk-taking activity, it is important to note that this group is also known for looking out for one another.
 They post about their kayaking events and other activities on their Piss Poor Paddlers Facebook group.